Men and Women

-Religion in Jordan is a lengthy subject that could take up several blogs.
-I only have room to give it a small part of this article.
+Religion in Jordan is a lengthy subject which could take up several blogs.
+I will give it a small part of this article.

 Religion and major holidays are important to Jordanians.
 The weekend consists of Friday and Saturday while Sunday is the beginning of the workweek.
 Friday is considered a day of rest.